DominicFrei/crypto-news-website/README.md

         // The only argument we need to pass on is the connection string you
         // retrieved from Atlas.
 Make sure to substitute the password with
         // the actual password.
+        var connectionString = Environment.GetEnvironmentVariable("CONNECTION_STRING");
-        var mongoClient = new MongoClient("mongodb+srv://dbuser:dbUserPassword@cluster0.pl7egwa.mongodb.net/?retryWrites=true&w=majority");
+        var mongoClient = new MongoClient(connectionString);
         // Using the `mongoCLient` we can now access the database. var cryptoNewsDatabase = mongoClient.GetDatabase("crypto-news-database");
         // Having a handle to the database we can furthermore get the collection data.
-        // Note that this is a generic function that takes `News` as it's paramter
+        // Note that this is a generic function that takes `News` as it's parameter
         // to define who the documents in this collection look like. var newsCollection = cryptoNewsDatabase.GetCollection<News>("news");
         // Having access to the collection, we issue a `Find` call to find all documents.